khanfarr/ar-project-1.6/README.md

 Developer: Fareena

 ## Project Summary
 I built this project as a Unity + Vuforia augmented reality experience around two physical tracked cubes: one for New York City and one for Toronto.
-When my webcam detects each cube, a miniature city scene appears on top of it with live city information (time, weather, and flights in the sky).
-When both cubes are visible at once, I trigger a plane animation between the two cities.
+When my webcam detected each cube, a miniature city scene appeared on top of it with live city information (time, weather, and flights in the sky).
+When both cubes were visible at once, I triggered a plane animation between the two cities.

 ## Motivation and Chosen Locations
-I chose New York City and Toronto because both cities are personally meaningful to me and have strong visual identities that translate well into miniature AR scenes.
-I also intially thought they were popular enough for me to easily find assets.
+I chose New York City and Toronto because both cities were personally meaningful to me and had strong visual identities that translated well into miniature AR scenes.
+I also initially thought they were popular enough for me to easily find assets.

-These two cities also work well together conceptually because travel between them is common.
-I used that relationship as the core interaction in the project: the animated plane appears only when both city cubes are tracked at the same time.
+These two cities also worked well together conceptually because travel between them is common.
+I used that relationship as the core interaction in the project: the animated plane appeared only when both city cubes were tracked at the same time.

 ## Design
 ### Knick-knack models